Types of Pension

 There were two types of pension in which investors could control the investments and lend via ThinCats; both were only available from approved pension providers.

 A Self Invested Personal Pension is a government approved scheme which allows individuals to make their own investment decisions from the full range of investments approved by HM Revenue and Customs (HMRC).
 Like other pension schemes, there are tax rebates available on contributions; income received from investments is not taxed, and growth is free from capital gains taxes.
 There are limits on the maximum contributions that can be made, and the total size that your pension can reach.
 In return, you are usually unable to withdraw money from the pension before you are 55 years old.
 More details can be found here .

 There are a wide of variety of SIPPs available on the market, with very different features and costs, and it is important that you research carefully before choosing.
 Many SIPPs do not permit you to invest in all the different types of investments permitted by the government, and are often restricted to investment funds and certain types of shares as opposed to, for example, direct lending like ThinCats.
 Many SIPPs which do provide wider access will only accept clients with a regulated financial adviser.
-In the Partner section below, we provide details of some SIPP pension providers who do work with ThinCats.
-This is not a recommendation, and it is important that you make sure that the pension you choose is right for you.

 You may have a defined benefit pension already from your current or previous employer (more details available here).
 It is possible to start your SIPP by transferring this pension rather than contributing new cash.
 However, whether this is right for you is a complex decision and you should not do so without taking advice from a regulated financial adviser.

 Lastly, SIPPs are regulated by the Financial Conduct Authority and you have access to the Financial Ombudsman in the case of a complaint which cannot be resolved with your provider.